Practice Policies and HIPAA Information

 What are your fees for other services - correspondence, consultation with other clinicians, reports?

-I charge an hourly fee of $300/hour for other professional services you may need.
+I charge an hourly fee of $330/hour for other professional services you may need.
 I will break down the hourly cost if I work for periods of less than one hour.
-Other services include report writing, telephone conversations lasting longer than 5 minutes, attendance at meetings with other professionals you have authorized, preparation of records or treatment summaries, and the time spent performing any other service you may request of me.
+Other services include report writing, telephone conversations lasting longer than 5 minutes, consultation with other professionals you have authorized, preparation of records or treatment summaries, and the time spent performing any other service you may request of me.
 If you become involved in legal proceedings that require my participation, you will be expected to pay for my professional time even if I am called to testify by another party.
-Because of the difficulty of legal involvement, I charge $400 per hour for preparation and attendance at any legal proceeding.
+Because of the difficulty of legal involvement, I charge $500 per hour for preparation and attendance at any legal proceeding.

 Can I use my health insurance?

-If you have a health insurance policy, you may be able to get reimbursement for the costs of therapy if you have coverage for out-of-network, outpatient treatment.
-I will fill out forms and provide you with whatever assistance I can in helping you receive the benefits to which you are entitled; however, you (not your insurance company) are responsible for full payment of my fees.
+If you have a health insurance policy, you may be able to get reimbursement for the costs of therapy if you have coverage for out-of-network, out-patient treatment.
+I will provide you with an itemized statement at the end of each month that you can submit for reimbursement.
+For Blue Cross / Blue Shield, I will submit forms on your behalf, and they will reimburse you directly.
+Note that you, not your insurance company, are responsible for full payment of my fees.
 It is very important that you find out exactly what mental health services your insurance policy covers.

 I do not participate in any managed care networks and am not a Medicare or MassHealth provider.
 You are unlikely to be able to obtain reimbursement for my services if you are limited to meeting with providers in your insurance network.
 There are some circumstances in which insurors do pay for treatment with an out-of-network provider when there is no qualified provider in the network.
 In doing so, you will need to make a special request to your insuror.
 If you are interested in pursuing this possibility, I will be glad to discuss the process of applying for authorization for out-of-network treatment, help clarify if that is an option for you, and work with you to complete this process.

 You should carefully read the section in your insurance coverage booklet that describes mental health services.
 If you have questions about the coverage, call your plan administrator.
 I will provide you with whatever information I can based on my experience and will be happy to help you in understanding the information you receive from your insurance company.
-If it is necessary to clear confusion, I will be willing to call the company on your behalf.
+If it is necessary to clear confusion, I will be willing to call the company on your behalf with the understanding that I will need to charge you for my time.

 If you need to have a provider who is covered by your insurance, I will help you find a referral to an appropriate clinician who participates in your insurance network.